matplotlib/matplotlib/doc/users/tight_layout_guide.rst

     plt.tight_layout()

-Although not thoroughly tested, it seems to work for subplot with aspect is not "auto" (e.g., axes with images).
+Although not thoroughly tested, it seems to work for subplots with aspect != "auto" (e.g., axes with images).

 .. plot::